nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 * The Eco plan has the same limitations than the previous Free plan, for 5$ per month
 * For a Nightscout site a 7$ per month Basic plan is not really worth it (compared to hosted solutions)
 * Relying on the MongoDB Atlas database
+* New sites naming add an identifier after the app name making it harder to remember
 ```

 </br>